opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 -------------
 .. c:function:: size_t alignSize(size_t sz, int n)

-    Aligns a buffer size to the specified number of bytes
+    Aligns a buffer size to the specified number of bytes.

-    :param sz: The buffer size to align
+    :param sz: Buffer size to align.

-    :param n: The alignment size; must be a power of two
+    :param n: Alignment size that must be a power of two.

 The function returns the minimum number that is greater or equal to ``sz`` and is divisble by ``n`` :